-Please complete the learning isolation and home learning activities on Showbie.
+Please complete the home learning activities on Showbie.
 Click here

 Extra activities to try at home